microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    Install-Module AzureAD -RequiredVersion 2.0.2.4
    ```

+* **Active Directory Tenants**
+Active Directory is usually locked down at many customers as a securtiy best practice.
+Administrators control App Registrations and privilege to grant Role Assignments, users need extensive permissioning to get that unlocked.
+To avoid that road block, you can create another AD tenant.
+   * ** Primary AD tenant**: This tenant is **Resource Control Plane** where all your **Azure Resources** will be deployed to.
+   * ** Secondard AD tenant**: This tenant is **Data Control Plane** where all your **App Registrations** will be deployed to.

 * **Log into Primary AD tenant**:
    * Open a new PowerShell session.
 Login using your Azure account where you want to deploy resources and authenticate.
 This will be referred to as **Primary AD** for clarity.
    ```powershell